7 Best Apps for Meal Planning

 Eat This Much is a different approach to all apps on this list.
 This app prompts you to enter foods you like, how much money you want to spend, your roster, and the number of calories you’d like your meals to contain.

-If you love cooking your own meals instead of meal delivery and want to cultivate healthier eating habits, Eat This Much can help you achieve this.
+If you love cooking your meals instead of meal delivery and want to cultivate healthier eating habits, Eat This Much can help you achieve this.

 Users can order groceries online via AmazonFresh.
 The search feature has been revamped, allowing you to browse various food categories simultaneously.